Home

 • World Human Powered Speed Challenge

 In September 2023, Monash Human Power (MHP) competed for the first time in the World Human Powered Speed Challenge (WHPSC).
-I was fortunate to be among the 16 team members who travelled to Battle Mountain in Nevada, USA to compete with our bike Bilby, alse known as V3.
-We had a fanstastic time, did a lot of talking to people from across the world also involved with weird bicycles and broke a record in the process.
+I was fortunate to be among the 16 team members who travelled to Battle Mountain in Nevada, USA to compete with our bike Bilby, also known as V3.
+We had a fantastic time, did a lot of talking to people from across the world also involved with weird bicycles and broke a record in the process.

 • TunePlayer Arduino library